Lira soars as Erdogan promises new economic era in Turkey | Business

 In the first concrete step taken under the new leadership, the BDDK regulator on Wednesday relaxed banks' limits on swaps and other trades in a move that lowers barriers to foreign investors who have sharply cut their holdings in recent years.
 Foreign holdings of Turkish bonds have dropped to 3% from more than 25% five years ago in response to a 2018 currency crisis and a series of government policies and rules that complicated offshore hedging and shorting.

-Last year, Turkish state banks starved a popular London swap market of lira liquidity, causing trade to dry up.
+Last year Turkish state banks starved a London swap market of lira liquidity, drying up trade.
+Ratings agencies have cited the unorthodox measures, including selling dollar reserves to support the lira, in a series of downgrades.
 RATE HIKE DECISION

+Erdogan said the bank had a duty to determine policies for price stability and promised to boost financial transparency.
+"Over the course of this week evidence has been rapidly accumulating that Turkey is eager to execute a dramatic shift in policy-making back toward a more orthodox framework," Societe Generale's Phoenix Kalen wrote in a note.

-"Of course we will do all this by not making concessions on the rules of a free market economy, by increasing ... transparency, by mobilising domestic and international investors," he said.
-One of Erdogan's ex-allies who now runs a breakaway party, former economy minister Ali Babacan, said earlier that changes of economic personnel would not be enough to address Turkey's troubles while Erdogan remains as president.
+But one of Erdogan's ex-allies who now runs a breakaway party, former economy minister Ali Babacan, said earlier that changes of economic personnel would not be enough to address Turkey's troubles while Erdogan remains president.
+The banking watchdog raised the limits based on banks' equity on transactions at an array of maturities.

-As part of the BDDK move, limits were raised to 5% of bank equity, from 2%, for transactions with seven days to maturity; to 10% from 5% for those with 30 days to maturity; and to 30% from 20% for transactions of one year to maturity.
-One senior banker who requested anonymity said it reflects a new approach and was aimed at making it easier for non-residents to take positions that boost the lira.
+One senior banker who requested anonymity said it reflects a new approach meant to open the door for non-residents to take currency-boosting positions.
 That should strengthen the efficacy of monetary policy, the banker added.
+This year, foreigners have sold $5.8 billion in Turkish stocks and $7.6 billion in debt, while locals have bought $27.4 billion in foreign currency and gold.

 - READ MORE ON: